vrk-kpa/suomifi-ui-components/src/core/ActionMenu/ActionMenu.md

 When the `buttonText` prop is absent, the ActionMenu button will render with a vertical dot icon as its content.

-In this scenario it is very important to add an `aria-label` to describe the button's purpose for assistive technologies.
+In this scenario it is very important to add an `aria-label` to describe the button's purpose for assistive technology.

 ```js
 import { ActionMenu, ActionMenuItem } from 'suomifi-ui-components';